-The smooth end of the stovepipe fits over the stove flue collar.
+- The crimped end of the stovepipe fits inside the stove flue collar.
 Secure with three (3) sheet metal screws.
 The first section of connector pipe must be single walled to properly attach to the stove collar.
 Install additional pipe and elbow with the crimped end towards the stove.
-This will allow any condensation in the flue to run back into the firebox.
+This will allow any condensation in the flue to run back into the firebox. - Horizontal pipe runs must slope upwards towards the chimney at least 1/4"(6.4mm) per foot of horizontal run. - 3.
+You must have at least 18"/457mm of clearance between any horizontal piping and the ceiling.

-- 2. Horizontal pipe runs must slope upwards towards the chimney at least 1/4"(6.4mm) per foot of horizontal run. - 3.
-You must have at least 18"/457mm of clearance between any horizontal piping and the ceiling. - 4.
-The pipe cannot extend into the chimney flue (figure 9). - 5.
-Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid. - 6.
-It is recommended that no more than two (2) 90° bends be used in the stovepipe installation.
+- 4. The pipe cannot extend into the chimney flue (figure 10). - 5.
+Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid.
+Secure pipe/elbow sections with a minimum of three (3) equally spaced sheet metal screws at each joint and at the stove collar to make the pipe rigid. - It is recommended that no more than two (2) 90° bends be used in the stovepipe installation.
 The use of more than two 90° bends may decrease the amount of draw and possibly cause smoke spillage.
 Where possible, use only corrugated (non adjustable) elbows.
-These provide a better seal. - 7.
-The connector pipe must not pass through an attic or roof space, trusses, closet, or any concealed space, floor, ceiling, wall, or combustible construction.
-(See Chimney Connector Systems & Clearances, page 17.)
-A UL 103 HT Listed chimney must be used from the first penetration of ceiling or wall to the chimney cap.
+These provide a better seal. - The connector pipe must not pass through an attic or roof space, trusses, closet, or any concealed space, floor, ceiling, wall, or combustible construction.
+(See Chimney Connector Systems & Clearances, page 12.)
+A UL 103 HT (US)/ ULC-S629 (CDN) Listed Chimney System must be used from the first penetration of ceiling or wall to the chimney cap.